home

 About me

 I am an associate professor in the University of Toronto economics department.
 I hold a B.A. in mathematical economics from Pomona College and a Ph.D. in economics from the University of Minnesota.
 I do quantitative research at the intersection of macro and trade.
-Recent topics include the macroeconomic consequences of offshore tax evasion by the ultra-rich and international profit shifting by multinational enteprises, and the dynamics of U.S. trade policy towards China in the past, present, and future.
+Recent topics include the macroeconomic consequences of offshore tax evasion by the ultra-rich and international profit shifting by multinational enterprises, and the dynamics of U.S. trade policy towards China in the past, present, and future.
 I am an Associate Editor at the Journal of International Economics.

 Contact information: